What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Experimental setup

 \section{Experimental setup}

 \paragraph{Models and CLTs.} We test every model for which open CLTs currently exist and that fits on consumer hardware.
 All three CLTs were released by mntss on HuggingFace\footnote{\url{https://huggingface.co/mntss}} and are, at the time of writing, the only publicly available CLTs for any open-weights language model.
-This is not a sample; it is the exhaustive set that open science currently permits.
+This was the set available when these experiments were run; CLTs for other models (e.g., BlueLightAI's for Qwen3) have since appeared.

 Our CLT implementation was validated against the Python Circuit Tracer reference: 90/90 top-10 features match (max relative error $1.2 \times 10^{-6}$), with KL divergence of 0.070 under active CLT injection.